jqm75/Angular-Budget/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.

+Run `ng serve -o` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 I've also used **Bootstrap** and **Booststrap icons**, plus **animate.css**

 ## Install this too: